Terms & Conditions

 - 2.1 Who we are.
 We are Savantini Limited a company registered in England and Wales.
 Our company registration number is 07383612 and our registered office is at .
 Our registered VAT number is GB 113 1731 62.

 - 2.2 How to contact us.
-You can contact us by using one of the methods detailed on this contact us page.
+You can contact us by using one of the methods detailed on our contact us page.

 - 2.3 How we may contact you.
-If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.
+If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided as part of your order.

 3. OUR CONTRACT WITH YOU